SitePen/dgrid/doc/usage/Working-with-Events.md

 ```

 In summary, pretty much any combination desired can be achieved by using
-event delegation with selectors based on the `dgrid-header`, `dgrid-row`, and
+event delegation with selectors based on the `dgrid-header`, `dgrid-content`,
-`dgrid-cell` CSS classes as appropriate.
+`dgrid-row`, and `dgrid-cell` CSS classes as appropriate.

 ## Obtaining information about events